kidonson/qmk_firmware/keyboards/keebio/levinson/keymaps/kidoge/readme.md

 Another consideration was compatibility with application shortcuts.
 Application shortcuts usually involve a modifier and a button, which is fine, except when the button is on another layer.
-Since the modifiers are only on the left side of the board, the left hand may need to press the modifier, layer key, and a button simultaneously.
+Since the modifiers are all on the left side of the board, there could be times when the left hand may need to press the modifier, layer key, and a button simultaneously.
+This kind of finger gymnastics can force all fingers out of the home position, and should be minimized.
-In order to minimize this situation, most keys that may be used as part of hotkeys are placed on the right side of the board.
+This is done by placing keys that may be part of a hotkey on the right side of the board for the non-default layers.

 #### Gaming
 Gaming on a keyboard has different requirements than a keyboard.